top of page

 Conclusion

-In these three articles, we have reviewed Bill Bengen's seminal work and evaluated taking inflation-adjusted withdrawals from a portfolio over fixed timeframes.
-While Bengen's work was (and still is) considered groundbreaking, there is an argument as to whether it should be considered more as an academic exercise rather than something that should be used for real-world retirement planning.
+In these three articles, we have reviewed Bill Bengen's seminal work, which evaluated taking inflation-adjusted withdrawals from a portfolio over fixed timeframes.
+While Bengen's work was (and still is) considered groundbreaking, there is an argument as to whether it should be considered more as an academic exercise rather than something that should be used for real-world retirement planning, something that looks good in theory but less so in practice.

 In the next article, we look at the Guyton-Klinger withdrawal-rate guardrails.